 “I felt that I was coerced and guilted into an additional scan by one particular midwife.”

-In most cases, where mothers were pregnant for the first time, they went along with the recommendations of health care professionals without question.
+In most cases, first-time around, mothers reported following the recommendations of health care professionals unquestioningly.
 This too echoed our experiences in the group.
-It was only after the birth that many of our respondents realised that they should have had a choice about the decisions made, and these decisions may have made due to an assumption of problems emerging, rather than a careful consideration of the individual mother’s situation.
+It was only after the first birth that many realised that they should have had a choice.

 “I didn’t realise you could refuse induction”